bosun-monitor/bosun/docs/expressions.md

 Returns the number of seconds of the [OpenTSDB duration string](http://opentsdb.net/docs/build/html/user_guide/query/dates.html).

+## tod(scalar) string

+Returns an [OpenTSDB duration string](http://opentsdb.net/docs/build/html/user_guide/query/dates.html) that represents the given number of seconds.
+This lets you do math on durations and then pass it to the duration arguments in functions like `q()`

 ## des(series, alpha scalar, beta scalar) series

 Returns series smoothed using Holt-Winters double exponential smoothing.
 Alpha